SwiftGen/SwiftGen/README.md

 ## Installation

 > Note: The tools are written in Swift 2.0 and need to be compiled with the latest Xcode 7.
-> The Rakefile will automatically find the copy of Xcode 7.x installed on your Mac (thanks to Spotlight and `mdfind`) and use it to compile the tools — even if Xcode 7 is not the version selected for use in the command line by `xcode-select`
+> The Rakefile will automatically find the copy of Xcode 7.x installed on your Mac (using `mdfind`) and use it to compile the tools.

 ### Via Homebrew